Menu

 This term is all about getting to know each other and learning more about ourselves.
 We will share photos and stories about our families and discuss how things change over time.
 We will explore where we live and talk about the people in our community that we are all familiar with.
 Finally we will learn more about our bodies and consider what makes us unique.
 Our main focus is on helping the children settle into school and become familiar with the new routines and boundaries.
 We want to ensure that the children feel happy and safe so they can be confident learners.

-Following the RWInc phonics scheme we will begin to introduce children to the first set out sounds and will practice listening for the first sound in a word.
+Following the RWInc phonics scheme we will begin to introduce children to the first set of sounds and will practice listening for the first sound in a word.
 We will be hosting a phonics workshop later in the term to introduce you to RWInc phonics so you can help support your child at home.

 In maths we follow the White Rose maths programme of learning.
 This term we will be exploring patterns by making simple repeated patterns.
 In number we will focus on the numbers 1, 2 and 3 including the compositon of these numbers, recognising and representing the amount and matching to the correct numeral.